mat-agent/MAT-Agent/README.md

 @inproceedings{gao2025multi,
-      title={Multi-modal Agent Tuning: Building a VLM-Driven Agent for Efficient Tool Usage}, author={Gao, Zhi and Zhang, Bofei and Li, Pengxiang and Ma, Xiaojian and Yuan, Tao and Fan, Yue and Wu, Yuwei and Jia, Yunde and Zhu, Song-Chun and Li, Qing}, booktitle={The Thirteenth International Conference on Learning Representations （ICLR）}, year=2025
+      title={Multi-modal Agent Tuning: Building a VLM-Driven Agent for Efficient Tool Usage}, author={Gao, Zhi and Zhang, Bofei and Li, Pengxiang and Ma, Xiaojian and Yuan, Tao and Fan, Yue and Wu, Yuwei and Jia, Yunde and Zhu, Song-Chun and Li, Qing}, booktitle={The Thirteenth International Conference on Learning Representations(ICLR)}, year=2025
 }
 ```